miklos-petronia/Portfolio-Petronia-React/README.md

 * [Questions](#bugreport)

 # Description
-As a web developer, I understand the importance of being part of a community.
-I have developed a React portfolio that illustartes my skillsets and projects.
-You will be able to know who I am and the rpojects i have developed trought my bootcamp course.
-Please take a look on my bootcamp projects, contact me and see my resume.
+As a web developer, I understand the importance of being part of a web development community.
+I have developed a React portfolio that illustrates my skillsets and projects.
+You will be able to know who I am and the projects I have developed throughout my bootcamp course.
+Please take a look at my bootcamp projects, contact me, and see my resume.

 ## User Story
 AS AN employer looking for candidates with experience building single-page applications